ITRA’s Legal Claims

 ITRA, through its network of associated companies, are able to dispose of your timeshare liability.

-Most timeshares contracts have no cancellation clause and the annual maintenance fee liability could last for life and on death, vest in your estate reducing its value until such time as the timeshare holding is cancelled.
+Most timeshares contracts have no cancellation clause and the annual maintenance fee liability could last for life and on death.
+The impact on your estate could be in reducing its value until such time as the timeshare holding is cancelled.

 This would deplete the value of the estate and the resulting inheritance for the heirs of the deceased.